Nelfe80/RetroBat-Marquee-Manager/READMESETUP.md

 <h3>Game Marquees</h3>
 <p>
 Place your game marquee images in the directory specified by MarqueeImagePath.
 The images should follow the naming structure defined in MarqueeFilePath.
-Example: For a game "Super Mario" in the "NES" system, and if MarqueeFilePath is set to {system_name}-{game_name}, the marquee image should be named NES-Super Mario.jpg and placed in C:\RetroBat\marquees\images\NES-Super Mario.jpg.
+Example: For a game "Super Mario" in the "NES" system, and if MarqueeFilePath is set to {system_name}-{game_name}, the marquee image should be named nes-Super Mario.jpg and placed in C:\RetroBat\marquees\images\nes-Super Mario.jpg. (system_name like rom's folders)
 </p>
 <h3>System Marquees</h3>
 <p>
 System marquees represent the gaming systems or consoles.
 Place these images in the SystemMarqueePath.
 The naming convention is defined by SystemFilePath.
-For example, if it's {system_name}-logo, the NES system marquee should be named NES-logo.jpg.
+For example, if it's {system_name}-logo, the NES system marquee should be named nes-logo.jpg.
-Example path: C:\RetroBat\marquees\images\NES-logo.jpg.
+Example path: C:\RetroBat\marquees\images\nes-logo.jpg.
 </p>
 <h3>Default Marquee</h3>
 <p>